Darryl Brinkley

-Darryl Maurice Brinkley (born December 23, 1968) is an American former professional baseball player and manager.
-He played one season in the KBO League for the Hyundai Unicorns in 2000.
+Darryl Maurice Brinkley (born December 23, 1968) is an American former professional baseball outfielder who currently serves as the hitting coach for the Saraperos de Saltillo of the Mexicaj League.
+He played in the KBO League for the Hyundai Unicorns in 2000, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions in 2005.
 In 2007, he became the first player in Northern League history to bat .400.
 A journeyman minor leaguer, his one chance at playing in the majors was prevented by the September 11, 2001 terrorist attacks.
-He is currently the manager of the Pericos de Puebla of the Mexican League.